TomatoXpert/Nexus-Browser-Demo/InstallationGuide.md

 To install the Nexus browser demo on your device, follow these steps carefully:

 1. **Visit the [Download](./download.md) Page**
-   Head over to the official Nexus repository and navigate to the **Releases** section.
-Download the latest available **demo build**—the file will typically be in `.exe` format for Windows systems.
+   Head over to the official Nexus repository and navigate to the **Download** page.
+Download the latest available **demo build** the file will typically be in `.exe` format for Windows systems.

 2. **Run the Installer**
    Once the file has finished downloading, double-click the installer to begin the setup process.
 Follow the on-screen instructions and prompts.
 You may be asked to agree to terms, select an installation location, and choose whether or not to create a desktop shortcut.